hummusbird/typing/README.md

 ## flags

 ```
---autocorrect

-shows the correct character you should have typed, instead of what you did type

---ghost
+Arguments:

+-h, --help                       This message

+-r, --random                     Generates a prompt using randomly selected words from wordlist_10000.txt

+-t [int], --timer [int]          Limit the test to [int] seconds

+-l [int],--length [int]          Limit the test to [int] words

+-i, --incognito                  Prevent saving of results - no files or data is overwritten

-you type overtop the prompt, instead of below
+-g, --ghost                      Type overtop the prompt, instead of below

---incognito

-disables saving of scores and results

---random

-generates a random prompt from a wordlist

---prompt "{string}"

-use {string} as your prompt

---timer {int}

-set a time limit

---length {int}

-set a word length limit (defaults to 25 with --random)
+-a, --autocorrect,               Incorrectly inputted characters are displayed as the correct character, in red

+-p [string], --prompt [string]   Specify a prompt to be used.

+-f [file], --file [file]         Load prompt from file
 ```

 ## todo